Architectural Review Committee Application Process

 - Once you have submitted your application, you will receive confirmation.
 We will email you back regarding any outstanding materials, and to notify you if your project will be on the meeting agenda.
 Meetings are scheduled for the 1st Tuesday of every month; all materials must be in by 6 pm of the last Tuesday of the preceeding month to be included in the agenda.
 Any projects that miss the deadline will be delayed by a month!

 Applications will be reviewed for completeness within 2 days of submittal.

-The applicant will be notified of any deficiencies by the Friday prior to the meeting and given the opportunity to amend the application prior to the ARC meeting.
+The applicant will be notified soon thereafter of any deficiencies, giving them an opportunity to amend the application prior to the ARC decision.

 The ARC is responsible for review and approval of all architectural changes including exterior construction, remodeling, painting and fencing.
 Mandatory review and written approval from the Architectural Review Committee (ARC) or the Board is required before any changes can be made to any lot or the exterior of any single-family home.
 This includes, but is not limited to, the construction, erection, installation, or alteration of any improvements (including color changes); major landscaping changes, and the removal of large trees or existing structures.
 A new proposal must be submitted to the ARC for each alteration or construction project.

 The approval process is not complicated but it is a requirement of the WHOA Protective Covenants which exists for the mutual protection of the entire community.
 If you are unsure whether a change requires approval or not, please inquire informally.
 Please note that owners of Lake Village and Pineywood townhomes should first comply with their community's rules and apply to the townhome ARC or Board.
 The greater Woodlake ARC rules apply to single-family homes only.

 If you determine that a change requires approval and you live in a single-family home, please complete the Architectural Approval Request Form and submit it to the Woodlake ARC.